0

 South London during Lockdown, 2020.

-Nico currently spends most of his time in South East London working on his long-term project.
-He also spends a lot of time on his project Bakerloo – a project on the Bakerloo line of The London Underground, which runs from South East London to North London.
+Froehlich dedicates most of his time to his long-term project in Southeast London.
+He also dedicates a lot of time to his project.
+Bakerloo – photographing the Bakerloo line of The London Underground, which runs from South East London to North London.

-Nico has won acclaim for his work and is the recipient of awards including the Creative Review Photography Annual and the British Journal of Photography’s Portrait of Britain.
+He has won acclaim for his work and received awards, including the Creative Review Photography Annual and the British Journal of Photography’s Portrait of Britain.

 Morris Walk Estate, London, 2020.